cn4218/CFGProject/Progress Reports/Cosmo_User_Manual.md

 ## Run the Cosmo Web Application
 1. Open your Python IDE and run the `app.py` file in the `scripts` folder
-2. Go to the `log_in.html` file in the `frontend` folder and open the file in a live server.
+2. Right click the `log_in.html` file in the `frontend` folder and click on 'Open the file in a live server'.
 3. The webpage will prompt you to enter your username and email; please enter the following credentials:
    - Username - `sample_name`
    - Email Address - `sample@gmail.com`